GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials/README.md

 ## **DESIGN GOALS.**

 The brief was to create an interactive application that presents users with an enjoyable game of chance.
 The principle features included are a game that employs a pattern matching functionality with a limited number of tries before the game is completed.
 The score must be tracked and it must provide the facility to play against 'the computer'.
 In addition a competitive element has been added with colourful and entertaining visual and audio cues to engage the users interest.
+There is also a contact page for users to submit suggestions or feedback.

 <p align="right"><a href="#home">Top of page</a></p><p id="df"></p>